npryce/acceptance-and-approval-workshop/handout.md

 Challenges
 ----------

-1. Implement the method `fitCurveForDataSourceA` of class `exercise.DataFitting` to fit a curve to data sets obtained from Data Source A.
+1. Implement the method `fitCurveForDataSourceA` of class `exercise.DataFitting` to fit a curve to data sets obtained from Data Set A.

-2. Implement the method `fitCurveForDataSourceB` of class `exercise.DataFitting` to fit a curve to data sets obtained from Data Source B.
+2. Implement the method `fitCurveForDataSourceB` of class `exercise.DataFitting` to fit a curve to data sets obtained from Data Set B.

-To ensure that we can explore the topic within the time available, we will simulate the numerical programming itself.
-Instead of writing a suitable algorithm, you only have to pick the most acceptable from a set of potential algorithms implemented in the class `exercise.Algorithms`.
+To ensure that we can explore the topic within the time available, we will simulate the numerical programming.
+Instead of writing the algorithm yourself, you only have to pick the most acceptable algorithm from those implemented in the class `exercise.Algorithms`.

 Phase 1.
 Specification by Example with Cucumber